Jarred6068/MRPC_support/Methyl/Correlation_Code_New/README.txt

 - Input Data
 - Output Data

 #################################################
 # R scripts
 #################################################

 ### Overview ######
 This folder contains three R scripts:
-- Example_run.R: to run a small example with just 100 SNPs, which finishes in ~1 min
+- Example_run.R: runs a small example with just 100 SNPs, which finishes in ~1 min.
-- Run_script.R: runs on all the SNPs for all the chromosomes
+- Run_script.R: runs on all the SNPs for all the chromosomes.
-- calcCOR_v2.R: contains the functions called by the above two R scripts
+- calcCOR_v2.R: contains the functions called by the above two R scripts.

 ### Example_run.R ###
 ### Running the example and checking the output ######